jupyterlab/frontends-team-compass/README.md

 2. A core maintainer reviews any existing code as a sanity check.
 3. Relicense any existing code to https://github.com/jupyterlab/team-compass/blob/master/LICENSE.
 4. Give the community roughly a week to comment on the proposal.
 5. Pending any objections, create a new repository.
-Give any maintainers admin privilages on that repo and add them as maintainers on the relvent NPM packages.
+Give any maintainers admin privileges on that repo and add them as maintainers on the relevant NPM packages.